How to Get Over Jealousy in a Relationship: 15 Ways

 1. Get to know your attachment style

-How to not be a jealous wife means first understanding how you relate to people.
-Depending on how your carers responded to your needs when you were a child, you could be anxious or avoidant.
+How to not be a jealous partner means first understanding how you relate to people.
+Depending on how your parents responded to your needs as a child, you could be anxious or avoidant.

 2. Talk about your fears